keenethics/keenethics/posts/1554333100000-solving-new-tasks.md

 Author: Alex Pletnov
-Title: How to Solve Tasks You Have Never Solved Before?
+Title:  Have Never Solved Before?
 Subtitle: How to Solve Tasks You Have Never Solved Before? - Keenethics Blog Meta title: How to Solve Tasks You Have Never Solved Before? - Keenethics Blog Meta description: Tips on solving uncommon tasks
-Categories: From KeenEthics
+Categories: Business guide, Productivity
 Preview image: /static/posts/solving-new-tasks-prew.jpeg

 ![How to Solve Tasks](/static/posts/solving-new-tasks.jpeg)